-When is weirdness to food more than fussy eating?
+When is a weirdness to food more than fussy eating?

-But when do you have to be come concern?
+But when do you have to become concerned?

-Sensory issues could contribute to picky eat and so does anxiety.
-Sometimes it is a certain texture, smell or colour and sometimes it is the sound it makes when they eat it (hearing the crunch from inside instead as an outside source).
+Sensory issues could contribute to picky eating and so does anxiety.
+Sometimes it is a certain texture, smell or colour and sometimes it is the sound it makes when they eat it (hearing the crunch from inside instead of an outside source).
 Sometimes your child will eat smooth and crunchy textures but not a food that has both like cucumber.